DigitaleGesellschaft/jekyll-theme-conference/README.md

 ### Links

-Links are used at different location throughout the theme: They can either be used in the configuration file (for the landing page or the navigation bar), or in talks and for speakers.
+Links are used at different locations throughout the theme: They can either be used in the configuration file (for the landing page or the navigation bar), or in talks and for speakers.
 A link can thereby have the following properties:

 - the text to show (`name`),
 - the link address: